Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Appendix

-Clearly, the resulting dispersion modification does not significantly influence the DOS as is visible from the blue curve in Fig.~\ref{dispersion-deviation}b).
-Thus, the $M_\mathrm{S}(T)$ dependence is predicted to be very similar for in-plane field orientation with respect to the film plane (where interfacial DMI contributes to the dispersion relation) and for out-of-plane field orientation, where neglecting the influence of DMI is accurate without approximations.
+Evidently, the DMI-induced dispersion modification does not significantly influence the DOS (Fig.~\ref{dispersion-deviation}b, blue curve).
+Thus, the $M_\mathrm{S}(T)$ dependence is predicted to be very similar for magnetometry measurements in IP (interfacial DMI contribution is expected) and OP (interfacial DMI influence can be neglected) field orientations which is in very good agreement with our experimental findings.